disguise-one/hap-encoder-adobe-cc/doc/user_guide/README.md

 Playback requires support for the HAP codec.
 There are plenty of options, including

--  the HAP quicktime codec
+-  the HAP QuickTime codec
 -  VLC
 -  many media servers
 -  HAP codec ingestion in Adobe products